 Want to learn more about your competitors?
 SEMrush is one of the best solutions to find out your competitors’ valuable keyword and domain statistics.
 It will cost you $58 per account per month (paid annually).

 SpyFu has a lot of cool features not available in other similar solutions.
+For those interested in exploring its capabilities firsthand, you can take advantage of the SpyFu free trial.
 You can download competitor keywords through a user-friendly interface, with all the information available.
 Annual plans start at $33/month (Basic): 5 projects, 500 keywords to track (+weekly updates), 10,00 results per support.

 iSpionage is a simple competitor analysis tool that provides accurate, up-to-date information about websites.
 Paid plans start at $59/month.